Table of Contents

 Here’s why it matters:

-- An art licensing agreement makes it clear that you as an artist will retain full copyright ownership of your artwork.
+- An art licensing agreement makes it clear that you as an artist will retain full copyright ownership of your original artwork.

 - It also grants permission to a customer to use your artwork for the purpose intended in the listing they bought.